-- Low self-esteem: The next thing to start disappearing with the hair is the person’s self-confidence.
-The beauty of hair adds on to someone’s self-esteem, and plays a big part in their entire personality.
-By losing hair, the self-worth also disappears and expressing herself becomes a big problem, leading to insecurities.
+- Low self-esteem: The next thing that starts disappearing with the hair is the person’s self-confidence.
+The beauty of hair adds on to someone’s self-esteem, and plays a big role in their entire personality.
+By losing hair, the self-worth also disappears and it becomes difficult for a person to expressing herself which leads to insecurities.

-- Embarrassment: Loss of hair also leads to one being embarrassed.
-Compared with a man in her position, she will not be very confident going out or meeting people because the hair loss she is going through brings shyness to her life.
-And the result is not wanting anyone to see her balding spots, for fear of it leading to stigmatization.
+- Embarrassment: Loss of hair also leads to embarrassment.
+Compared with a man in this situation, a women will not feel much confident.
+She will not be comfortable going out in public or meeting people because the hair loss she is going through brings shyness and hesitation to her life.
+And the result she will not want anyone to see her balding spots.

-- Frustration: Like I had mentioned above, hair loss might not seem like the end of the world but for those going through it, it surely feels like the end of the world.
-Being frustrated for not being able to have your hair in a particular style, or sticking to one style throughout so as to hide a hairless spot could feel more like emotional torture.
-This frustration is what can also easily drive a woman who is losing her hair into depression.
+- Frustration: As mentioned above, hair loss might not seem like the end of the world but for those going through it, it surely feels like the end of the world.
+Feeling frustrated for not being able to have your hair in a particular style, or sticking to one style throughout to hide a hairless spot could feel more like emotional torture.
+This frustration can easily drag a woman losing hair into depression.

 - Feelings of envy: Although the green-eyed monster is a very negative feeling, losing hair can easily lead a person to such feelings.
-Hair is a sign of femininity and when you start losing it you feel like you have lost the feminine qualities as well.
-So when you see someone else with beautiful flowing hair, the feelings of envy start eating away at you, which again adds more to your depressing feelings.
+Hair is a sign of femininity and when you start losing them, you feel like you have lost the feminine qualities as well.
+So when you see someone else with beautiful long hair, the feelings of envy start eating you, which again adds more to your depression.